paulboco/vorhysun/README.md

 # sqlsrv
-SQL Server class for PHP
+Wrapper for PHP's sqlsrv_* family of functions